 22 Feb Is Busy Necessary?
 Part 1

-There are different reasons why people are busy, and it can be difficult to tell the difference between someone who is legitimately engaged in meaningful pursuits from those who use busyness to compensate for anxiety or fear.
+There are different reasons why people are busy.
+It is difficult to tell the difference between someone who is legitimately engaged in meaningful pursuits.
+It can also be difficult to identify those who use busyness to compensate for anxiety or fear.
 Perhaps it’s fear of not being enough, or missing out, or facing challenges.

+How can busyness kill creativity?
 Unless you’re a 7-year-old child, the words “I’m bored” probably rarely enters your mind.
 From the moment we wake up, most of us are inundated with demands and expectations from work, family, and friends.
 And because we have immediate access to things and each other, it’s easy to be overwhelmed and feel like everything has to be done last week.
-If we’re not careful, half the day can be spent responding to emails and the other half can be spent in meaning well but energy draining jobs we find mundane.
+If we’re not careful, half the day can be spent responding to emails.
+The other half can be spent in meaning well but energy draining jobs we find mundane.
 We are encouraged with go-get them and you-can-do-it messages that seem to do little to fix the burnout that will likely occur if we continue to feel the need to cram everything into our day.

-It’s fine when it occurs in spurts, however, when we are perpetually stressed, it’s taxing on our bodies and reduces our ability to think clearly, and make decisions.
+It’s fine when it occurs in spurts.
+However, when we are perpetually stressed, it’s taxing on our bodies.
+This reduces our ability to think clearly, and make decisions.
 Consequently, we are less creative and more inclined to resort to mediocrity as a way to cope.
 Sounds horrible, doesn’t it?
-But one way to avoid this is to filter information and shut ourselves off from time to time so that we can focus our attention on what really matters to us.
+One way to avoid this is to filter information and shut ourselves off from time to time so that we can focus our attention on what really matters to us.
 We can then prioritise what is important, and change our behaviours to reflect those priorities.